Shasta Daylight: Service withdrawn

+Rolling stock

 Locomotives

 Initially the Shasta Daylights were assigned A-B-B sets of EMD E7 units, but within days this changed to A-B-A sets of ALCO postwar 2,000 hp PA units.
 The ALCO units with the same horsepower rating had dynamic braking, which the E7s lacked; with their larger traction motors the ALCO PAs were supposed to be able to outpull the E7s.

 Passenger cars

 All coaches, diners, and tavern cars had larger picture windows.
 The cars did not have the fluted panels seen on prewar Daylights, but the two Parlor Lounge Observation cars (built in 1941 and refurbished for service on the new Shasta Daylight) retained their side fluting and their standard-sized windows.
-For visual unity along the train the above-window paint stripe continued at the high-window height along these cars.
+For visual unity along the train, the above-window paint stripe continued at the high-window height along these cars.